-By the time smokers call a hypnotherapist to enquire about hypnotherapy they have usually tried various methods to quit before: willpower, nicotine gum, patches and lozenges.
+By the time smokers call a hypnotherapist to enquire about hypnotherapy help to stop smoking they have usually tried various methods to quit before: willpower, nicotine gum, patches and lozenges.
 Some may have tried Zyban, or the more recent Champix tablets but without lasting success.

 Short-term change doesn't count!

 Whether the smoker stopped smoking for a while or not, whilst using these methods, the quitting attempt can only be said to have "succeeded" if they became a happy non-smoker and stayed that way.
-Short-term effects are irrelevant, yet all the medications were originally passed as "effective" based upon their short-term effects alone.
+Short-term effects are no use, yet the medications were originally passed as "effective" based upon their short-term effects alone.

-Complete freedom from tobacco: that is the aim of hypnotherapy, and somewhere between 60% and 70% of clients will have achieved that goal by the end of the first session.
+Complete freedom from tobacco: that is the aim of hypnotherapy, and more than 75% f clients will have achieved that goal by the end of the first session.

 Needing a Second Session

-You don't need to be much of a mathematician, therefore, to figure out that 30% to 40% of clients will either need further help straight away or later on down the line.
+You don't need to be much of a mathematician, therefore, to figure out that 25% of clients will either need further help straight away or later on down the line.
 This is both normal and unavoidable.
 You see, those clients have not "failed", and neither did hypnotherapy.
 Success with hypnotherapy is always easy, but it isn't always immediate.

 It is not the hypnotherapist that shuts down the habit and the cravings, it is the client's Subconscious mind.
-The Subconscious controls all habitual behaviour, and can change it easily, though the conscious mind cannot.
+The Subconscious controls all habitual behaviour, and can change it easily, even though the conscious mind cannot.
 The hypnotherapist's task is to present the case for change to the Subconscious during the trance part of the session.
-If the Subconscious mind has no objection to the change - there is no conflict over it - then the change will go through immediately.
-But if there is a conflict over it, the Subconscious may hesitate to change it at first - or perhaps change it, then wobble later on down the line (relapse).
+If the Subconscious mind has no objection to the change - if there is no conflict over it - then the change will go through immediately.
+But if there is a conflict over it, the Subconscious may hesitate to change it at first - or perhaps change it to begin with, then wobble later on down the line (relapse).

 Normal delays or hitches

-It is quite common for clients to over-react to that sort of development - assuming something has 'gone wrong' - but they needn't really be worried, because these waverings are quite normal in a minority of clients and they are easily fixed with a second session.
+It is quite common for clients to overreact to that sort of development - assuming something has 'gone wrong' - but they needn't really be worried.
+These waverings are quite normal in a minority of clients and they are easily fixed with a second session.

 Using hypnotherapy to stop smoking is very likely to save you a fortune over the coming months and years, so it is well worth calling for more info: Office: 0161-474-8120 or call/text 07748 838 644 any day, any time.

-Consultant Hypnotherapist Chris Holmes is Director of Central Hypnotherapy and has been helping people from Stockport, Cheshire, Manchester and Tameside UK quit smoking successfully without weight gain since August 2000.
+Consultant Hypnotherapist Chris Holmes is Director of Central Hypnotherapy Stockport, South Manchester and has been helping people from Stockport, Cheshire, Manchester and Tameside UK quit smoking successfully without weight gain since August 2000.